NEXUS-IBA: 45 Years of Global Broadcasting Innovation and Bridging Digital Divides

 International Public Access Radio (IPAR)

-International Public Access Radio (IPAR) is a crucial initiative by NEXUS-IBA designed to provide international broadcasting access to organizations and individuals.
+International Public Access Radio (IPAR) is a crucial initiative by NEXUS-IBA design that provides international broadcasting access to organizations and individuals.
 IPAR’s mission is to bridge the communication gap by offering an accessible platform for a wide range of voices and messages to be heard globally.
 This service ensures that diverse perspectives are shared and heard internationally.

 NEXUS-IBA’s Involvement in the DEMOS EU Project